skeres/kubernetes_tutorial/22_readme.md

-# Goals : execute jobs and scheduling
+# Goals : work with Jobs and CronJob
-- run your job
+- run your first job
-- scheduling your job
+- schedule your job

 **Inspired from tutorial**
 [jobs youtube video - starts at 3.55.05 ](https://www.freecodecamp.org/news/learn-docker-and-kubernetes-hands-on-course/)